ni/measurement-plugin-python/docs/README.md

 ## Introduction

-The `ni_measurement_service` is a python framework that enables measurement developers to quickly create python measurements and run them as a service(gRPC).
+The `ni-measurement-service` is a python framework that enables measurement developers to quickly create python measurements and run them as a service(gRPC).

 ---

 ## Abbreviations

-- NIMS - NI Measurement Service Framework - `ni_measurement_service`.
+- NIMS - NI Measurement Service Framework - `ni-measurement-service`.

 ---